jwilsson/php-oauth2-client/docs/pkce.md

 ```

 ## Step 2
 The second step is also very similar to the Authorization Code grant type where the user is redirected back to your `redirect_uri` after approving it.
-A `code` query parameter which we'll use to request an access token.
-A `state` query parameter which will contain the same value as we previously sent will also be included.
+Two query parameters will be included, a `code` parameter which we'll use to request an access token and a `state` parameter which will contain the same value as we previously sent.
 We'll need to compare this `state` value with the one we have stored to make sure it's the correct request.
 We'll also need to pass the _code verifier_ from the previous step back to the authorization server.

 ```php
 // callback.php